Class Size Reduction:

-Being a twenty-year classroom teacher, I have seen educational initiatives come and go.
+Being a twenty-four year classroom teacher, I have seen educational initiatives come and go.
 It can seem overwhelming for parents and teachers alike when adjusting to a new set of standards.
 Parents across the country are trying to make sense of Common Core Standards, a set of academic expectations that call for less focus on memorization and more focus on explaining how solutions are found.
 The Common Core can be frustrating to students and parents.
 When parents are frustrated, it’s important that educators listen to them, but they can’t listen unless the parents talk to them.
 Speak with your child's teacher for assistance, we are here to help.

 Measure R: (also see separate tab under "On the Issues" for more on R)

 As a fiscal conservative, I can say that low taxes are simply good policy and lower taxes are even better policy.
 Unfortunately, in the case of public education in California, school district budgets for facilities were completely eliminated by former Governor of CA, Jerry Brown.
 Where does that leave local school districts to raise the money for repairs and rehabilitation of aging facilities?

 Due to the condition of California's general fund budget, we at the local level are left to take matters into our own hands, to care of ourselves.
 We just cannot rely on Sacramento.
 No one wants to pay more taxes, but let's look at the facts as they currently stand in OVSD.

 Most Ocean View School District schools were built close to 60 years ago and in dire need of upgrading.
 If passed, Measure R would make repairs and improvements so that our schools can serve our students and community well for the decades to come.